PiBrewing/craftbeerpi4-ui/README.md

 ### Changelog

+- 06.06.24: (0.3.14.rc0) Some internal adaptions which require also server version 4.4.1.rc0 (Renaming of CustomSVG properties)
 - 31.05.24: (0.3.14.a7) Added actor dependency possibility to CustomSVG (Different SVG to be displayed depending on actor status).
 Activated Badge icon to display past 100 notifications
 - 28.05.24: (0.3.14.a3) Test on different color of sensor value if value is to far from target
 - 24.05.24: (0.3.14.a2) Fixed error in download log introduced with 0.3.14.a1